Chicano Movement: Origins

 Mexican American civil rights activists also achieved several major legal victories including the 1947 Mendez v.
-Westminster court case ruling which declared that segregating children of "Mexican and Latin descent" was unconstitutional and the 1954 Hernandez v.
+Westminster court case ruling which declared that segregating children of "Mexican and Latin descent" was unconstitutional, a ruling in 1974's Soria v.
+Oxnard which expanded on anti-segregation protections for Mexican-American students, and the 1954 Hernandez v.
 Texas ruling which declared that Mexican Americans and other historically subordinated groups in the United States were entitled to equal protection under the 14th Amendment of the U.S. Constitution.

 Throughout the country, the Chicano Movement was defined by several different leaders.
 In New Mexico, there was Reies López Tijerina who worked on the land grant movement.
 He fought to regain control of what he considered ancestral lands.
 He became involved in civil rights causes within six years and also became a cosponsor of the Poor People's March on Washington in 1967.
 In Texas, war veteran Dr. Hector P. Garcia founded the American GI Forum and was later appointed to the United States Commission on Civil Rights.
 In Denver, Rodolfo "Corky" Gonzáles helped define the meaning of being a Chicano through his poem Yo Soy Joaquin (I am Joaquin).
 In California, César Chávez and the farm workers turned to the struggle of urban youth, and created political awareness and participated in La Raza Unida Party.

 The most prominent civil rights organization in the Mexican-American community is the Mexican American Legal Defense and Educational Fund (MALDEF), founded in 1968.
 Although modeled after the NAACP Legal Defense and Educational Fund, MALDEF has also taken on many of the functions of other organizations, including political advocacy and training of local leaders.

 Some women who worked for the Chicano movement felt that members were being too concerned with social issues that affected the Chicano community, instead of addressing problems that affected Chicana women specifically.
 This led Chicana women to form the Comisión Femenil Mexicana Nacional.
 In 1975, it became involved in the case Madrigal v.
 Quilligan, obtaining a moratorium on the compulsory sterilization of women and adoption of bilingual consent forms.
 These steps were necessary because many Latina women who did not understand English well were being sterilized in the United States at the time, without proper consent.